kevinyswong/kevinyswong.github.io/index.md

 alone with her nurse.
 At his suggestion I re-read THE BROTHERS KARAMAZOV on the journey, and I telegraphed from New York: "Splendid journey with Aliosha."
 </blockquote>
-In theoretical fields, the lack of burdensome experience paired with sheer fluid intelligence is helpful, but not in something like understanding life or a field like serious literature which reflects it.
-So far I have been talking only about one field, serious literature, but this is perhaps true: one can spend one's life dedicated to any one field and still not know all there is to know in it.
-And how many fields are there?
-This is how small we individuals are.
 I am reminded of something else Kieślowski said—bear with me even if you've tired of him already; this is my last reference to him:
 <blockquote>
 They always ask me in interviews, which directors have influenced me the most.
 I don't know the answer to that.
 Probably so many, for all sorts of reasons, that